Can You Enhance Creativity?

 As well as encouragement from a manager and support from the entire organization helps creativity to spread quicker.
 Creativity-supporting organizations reward creativity frequently, however not with money, because this makes people feel controlled and ultimately kills creativity.
 Instead, the company controls information sharing, which boosts all three components of creativity.

 Expertise, creative-thinking skills, and motivation constitute creativity.
-By using the six types of method correctly, creativity in the whole organization can be enhanced and improved.
+By using the six types of methods correctly, creativity in the whole organization can be enhanced and improved.

 Reference Amabile, T. M. (1998).
 How to kill creativity (Vol. 87).
 Boston, MA: Harvard Business School Publishing.